carm87/MINI-VCI-J2534-OpenFirmware-Lawicel-Protocol/README.md

 2- open Flash Magic or LPC210x_ISP, select port COMx, baud 38400, select file MVCI_Lawicel_prot_v0001.bin/.hex 3- write it into device flash

-Now we have to manage the MCU reset when the application or dll open COMx port due to DTR level change.
+Now we have to manage the MCU reset when the application or dll open COMx port due to DTR/RTS level change.
 We can procede in 3 different ways:

-1 - cut on the PCB the track that from the FTD chip goes into the LPC2119 reset pin (deprecated)
+1 - cut/jump on the PCB the RTS and/or DTR (deprecated)

 2 - open FT_prog, read device, go into Hardware specific, invert RTS, CTS, DTR, RTS, program devices.